Woo-hoo, you’ve managed to become a life coach!

 There is zero wrong with asking people to share your stuff on Facebook or retweet on Twitter etc., presuming that is you didn’t ‘meet’ them 5-minutes ago and you’re just looking to tap into the followers.

-You want to build momentum of traffic to your blog and get as many eyes on your genius as possible.
+You want to build momentum and traffic to your blog and get as many eyes on your genius as possible.

 T Plus 7 Days –